michaelborkowski/lh-array-sort-new/benchmarks/scripts/criterion-drop-in-replacement/README.md

 This directory contains a Python re-implementation of the Haskell Criterion methodology to run executables (instead of Haskell functions, like Criterion normally does).
 One could call it "benchrunner-runner" because the purpose is to run `benchrunner` many times and calculate the appropriate run time statistics.

-We take as input some program `prog` with the following interface:
+We take as input a path to some program `prog` (meant to be the `benchrunner`) with the following interface:

 - `prog` takes `iters` as a command-line argument,
 - `prog` measures run time of a function of interest in a tight loop that repeats `iters` many times, and finally